k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 <studio>

-Optionally a **folder** name can be populated during the flow creation, in order to create a flow under the specified folder.
+Optionally a **folder** name can be set during the flow creation, in order to create a flow under the specified folder.

 </studio>